xpack/doxygen2docusaurus-cli-ts/README.md

 # docusaurus-plugin-doxygen

 A Docusaurus plugin to integrate the Doxygen reference pages into Docusaurus documentation sites.

 This project relies on the ability of Doxygen to also generate the output in XML.
 The plugin parses these XML files and generates MD files in the `/docs/api/` folder.
-For an accurate control on the aesthetics, the generated code is actually HTML, only the section headers use the markdown syntax, since they must be part of the Table Of Contents.
+For an accurate control on the aesthetics, the generated code is actually HTML.
+Since Docusaurus parses only the markdown section headers to automatically create the Table Of Contents, the plugin generates them in markdown.

 ## Doxygen configuration

-To enable Doxygen to generate the XML files, enable it in the Doxygen configuration file:
+To configure Doxygen to generate the XML files, enable it in the Doxygen configuration file:

 ```txt